Filip-Nachov/Flow/.github/CONTRIBUTING.md

 # How to Contribute

-Thank you for considering contributing to the Kanban Board project!
+Thank you for considering contributing to the Flow project!
 We appreciate your interest and support.

 1. **Fork the repository**
    Click the "Fork" button on the top right of the repository page.